rwdaigle/metrix/README.md

 * Logs are machine parseable *and* human readable, providing the best of both worlds
 * It's a low-overhead way of getting data out of your app, not requiring any additional in-app processing or dependencies
 * The ability to pipe app data to one or more downstream processors, such as Librato for visualization and Reimann for alerting, without requiring modification to the app
-* Data is output via `stdout` and can be manipulated with a multitude of POSIX utilities
+* Data is output via logging and can be manipulated with a multitude of POSIX utilities

 If you are looking for a more substantive justification for this style of logging, please see [5 Steps to Better Application Logging](http://www.miyagijournal.com/articles/five-steps-application-logging/).